Shop Subscribe

 Who doesn’t love a good game of roly-poly?
 The balls within the Sensory Shapes and Balls Set will provide children ages 6+ months with learning and fun together with you!

-How to Play: On a comfortable surface, sit across from the child, choose one ball, and see if you can push it back and forth to one another.
-With your help, the child will discover that some of the shapes easily roll, while others don’t.
-As you’re playing talk about tactile differences such as smooth and bumpy or visual differences such as round and oval.
-Children who aren’t yet sitting on their own will benefit from exploring the balls with all their senses while being read to, held or rocked to sleep.
+How to Play: On a comfortable surface, sit across from the child, choose one ball, and see if you can push it back and forth between you.
+With your help, the child will discover that some shapes roll easily, while others don’t.
+As you’re playing, talk about tactile differences, such as smooth and bumpy, or visual differences, such as round and oval.
+Children who aren’t yet sitting on their own will benefit from exploring the balls with all their senses while being read to, held, or rocked to sleep.

 Indoor Sensory Play Ideas for Toddlers

-Toddlers are excited to play and these sensory activities can help them to stretch their brains and practice using their senses.
+Toddlers are excited to play, and these sensory activities can help them stretch their brains and practice using their senses.
 Encourage exploration and the development of fine and gross motor skills with these toddler-oriented sensory activities:

 Childcraft Toddler Manipulative Kit, Set of 5